zeta-zetra/forexpy/README.md

 Change `--n` according to your needs.
 Be mindful that there is a limit.

 Date ranges and different timeframes are supported for MetaTrader.
-See the [Dukascopy](#dukascopy) for examples.
+See the [Dukascopy section](#dukascopy) for examples.
 Just add the `--source metatrader` argument.

 ### HistData